dstufft/personal-peps/pip-bundling.rst

 -----------------------

-The public API of the ``getpip`` module itself will fall under the typical backwards compatibility policy of Python for it's standard library.
+The public API of the ``getpip`` module itself will fall under the typical backwards compatibility policy of Python for its standard library.
 The externally developed software that this PEP bundles does not.